I'm interested in telling stories about human existence in contemporary India: Ivan Ayr

 Director Ivan Ayr says he has tried to explore the uncertainties posed by the future and how one deals with it in his film "Meel Patthar" (Milestone), which is set to be screened at the Venice Film Festival.
 The film, about a truck driver who after losing his wife, tries to connect with his past and comes to terms with his present, was recently chosen for the Horizons category of the 2020 edition of the prestigious festival.

 The filmmaker said he is fascinated by stories of individuals struggling to survive in new and modern India.
 "I'm interested in telling stories about human existence in contemporary India.
 I feel all art forms, in one way or another, question how art plays in the society, how the society uses us and how we live.
-"This is at a very fundamental level, the truth of life.
+"This is, at a very fundamental level, the truth of life.
 You are always trying to think about how your present life is impacted by what decisions you have made in the past.
 Whether you are optimistic or pessimistic about future, these are fundamental things about life and every individual experiences it at some point in life."
-Ayr said as a storyteller, he has to weave a story around the basic idea of the film and sometimes that is inspired from one's personal experiences.
+Ayr said as a storyteller, he has to weave a story around the basic idea of the film and sometimes that is inspired from one's personal experiences and sometimes what one has seen or read.

 ALSO READ